lbcb-sci/pyhera/README.md

 The script will combine Ezra and PyHera according to a given scaffolding plan.
 A scaffolding plan is a series of letter-number pairs, where letter defines the scaffolder and the number defines the number of iterations for that scaffolder.
 The scaffolding script will run Minimap2 to calcualte needed overlaps and will generate a separate folder for each iteration of scffolding.
 The final result will be in the folder relating to the last iteration.

 If the scffolding plan is not specified, the default plan will be used.
-The default plan is P1E3 - run PyHera once and Ezra three times.
+The default plan is E3P1 - run Ezra three times and then PyHera once.
 Ezra usually gives better results after a few iterations so we suggest running Ezra at least three times.

+## Testing
+Scaffolding script was tested on several Salmonella Enterica datasets.